pascalandy/docker-stack-this/traefik-haproxy/README.md

 ## A last word

-**P.S.** If you have solid skills 🤓 with Docker Swarm, Bash (and the gang)… plus you would love 💚 to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
+**P.S.** If you have solid skills 🤓 with Docker Swarm, Linux bash and the gang* and you would love to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
 Buzz me 👋 on Twitter [@askpascalandy](https://twitter.com/askpascalandy).
+You can see the things that are done and the things we have to do [here](http://firepress.org/blog/technical-challenges-we-are-facing-now/).

-I’m looking for bright and caring people to join in this journey 🌇.
+I’m looking for bright and caring people to join this [journey](http://firepress.org/blog/tag/from-the-heart/) with me.

-Here, I [shared the details](http://firepress.org/blog/technical-challenges-we-are-facing-now/) of the challenges I’m facing at the moment.

-Cheers!
+Thanks in advance!
+Pascal

 ```
  ____                     _      _              _